Berlin spends nearly €1 billion buying back apartments | DW | 27.09.2019

 Berlin Mayor Michael Müller of Germany's Social Democrats said the purchase will help "keep rents in Berlin stable."

-Once a bastion of affordable living space that attracted many artists and students to the city, rents in Berlin have doubled in the past decade.
+Once a bastion of affordable living space, a fact that attracted many artists and students to the city, Berlin has seen rents double in the past decade.

 Frustrated residents have suggested moves such as seizing back property from landlords.